-If you have any questions about our meetings please email Toni and Michelle at firstname.lastname@example.org
+If you have any questions about our meetings please email Michelle at firstname.lastname@example.org

-For this reason, and to ensure the aims of our Living with Idiopathic Hypersomnia support group are met, Hypersomnolence Australia has developed guidelines to outline the purpose of the group and for attendance and participation.
+To ensure the aims of our Living with Idiopathic Hypersomnia community group are met, Hypersomnolence Australia has developed guidelines to outline the purpose of the group and for attendance and participation.
 All attendees will be asked to read this document and then fill in our attendee form prior to attending their first meeting.

 To avoid going over the same topic we have put together a list of frequently asked questions.
 Please go over this prior to attending your first meeting.

-Don't live in Australia or NZ but would like to attend a support group meeting?
+Don't live in Australia or NZ but would like to attend a community group meeting?

 With regards to Facebook.
 We do not have a Facebook support group however we recommend the Idiopathic Hypersomnia Australia Facebook group.
 It is a support and information sharing group run by people with IH.
 It is specifically for people living in Australia who have been diagnosed with Idiopathic Hypersomnia.
 The group isn’t affiliated with Hypersomnolence Australia so if you have any questions please contact the group admins directly via Facebook.

 While there can be some benefits in meeting people in Facebook groups we do recommend caution when participating in Facebook groups for a few reasons.
 It is important to remember that no one really knows who is participating in a Facebook group so the information shared may not be by someone who actually has the condition or disorder the support group represents.
 We are aware of a number of instances where people have joined various online hypersomnia groups with the intention of selling drugs to vulnerable people.
 You can read about rogue online drug suppliers here .